 Calling all innovators: Red Bull Basement is back

-A single good idea will launch innovators from the U.S. to the global stage as Red Bull Basement returns for 2024.
+A single good idea will launch innovators from across Canada to the global stage as Red Bull Basement returns for 2024.

 One idea is all it takes to enter Red Bull Basement, the global event that empowers a new generation of innovators to conceive, develop and launch their outstanding ideas, accelerated by AI technology.
-Each team that applies will be able to create their own business plan with the help of AI, and the national winners from the U.S. will be invited to an immersive World Final in Tokyo, Japan.
-The application window is open until October 27, 2024.
+Each team that applies will be able to create their own business plan with the help of AI, and the National Winner from Canada will be invited to an immersive World Final in Tokyo, Japan.
+The application window is open until October 24, 2024.

 01